wp-plugins/threewp-broadcast/readme.txt

 Translated categories and tags are untested as of 2013-07-17.

+== Upgrade Notice ==

+= 1.29 =

+Users are requested to check their post type and custom field exception settings after upgrading.

 == Changelog ==

+= 1.29 20130926 =
+* Users are requested to check their post type and custom field exception settings after upgrading.
+* Fix: Converted array settings to strings, which fixes the foreach() error on line 1544.
+* Fix: Posts can be trashed from the parent post overview.

 = 1.28 20130924 =
 * Fix: Category matching uses more fuzzy searching.
 Fixes WP_Error on line 1850.